-There always seems to be a lot of disputes and disagreements when it comes to which updates need to happen to which crypto networks and why.
+There always seem to be a lot of disputes and disagreements when it comes to what updates and changes need to happen to which crypto networks and why.
 But if there is one update needed for the entire crypto space that I think we can all agree on, it is that we all need an easier way to interact with crypto addresses and be confident of where we are sending crypto transactions, not to mention an easier way to share our public receiving addresses to others wanting to send us crypto.

 Page Contents 👉

 Unstoppable Domains Addresses The Problem

 As you likely already know, crypto transactions are irreversible.
 So, when you send crypto to that 42-character, ridiculously long ERC-20 address and heaven forbid you mess up one character, you could be sending your precious crypto into oblivion never to be seen again.
 We all know the painstaking moments between when you send crypto, to when it arrives at the destination, praying to the crypto gods that the address was correct.